for Microcephaly and Zika Virus

 It could not be Zika virus, because this virus paradigm is easily deconstructed.
 Even mainstream scientists argue against it.

-Environmental suspects do not correlate in time, location, and capability.
+Environmental suspects, such as pesticides or vaccines, do not correlate in time, location, and capability.

 Prenatal ultrasound, however, is certainly capable of causing microcephaly.